garfix/richard-readthedocs/docs/source/introduction/getting-started.md

 ## Start your own project

-After that, pick a demo that looks like the system you intend to design, copy and adapt it to suit your needs.
+After that, pick a demo that looks like the system you intend to design.
+Copy it and adapt it to suit your needs.

 In your project you build a processing pipeline.
 It consists of control blocks with processors, like this: